NAAC COVID-19 (Coronavirus)

 * Definition of close contact

-• Living in the same household as a sick person with respiratory symptoms or fever
+• Living in the same household as a sick person with such symptoms

 • Caring for a sick person